 Carmine Di Giandomenico does a solid job with the artwork.
 Giandomenico’s style of art fits the mood of this title.
 I particularly like Giandomenico’s design for Spider-Man’s costume.

-The Bad: As much as I enjoyed Spider-Man: Noir #1, this issue might have moved a bit too slow for some readers.
+The Bad: As much as I enjoyed Spider-Man: Noir #1, this issue might have moved a bit too slowly for some readers.
 This issue also may have lacked enough action for fans that desire a fair amount of action in their comic books.
 Also, the fact that we only see Spider-Man in costume for the first couple of pages may turn off some readers who expect to see Spider-Man getting the majority of panel time.

 My one complaint with the artwork is that it is too inconsistent.
 Some panels looked great while others looked rushed and sloppy.

 Overall: Spider-Man: Noir #1 was an enjoyable read.
 Hine and Sapolsky construct an intriguing corner of the Noir Universe and immediately hooked me into this story.
-While this issue does not move at a blistering pace or provide the reader with much action, it is still an textured read that gives the reader plenty to think about and chew on.
+While this issue does not move at a blistering pace or provide the reader with much action, it is still a textured read that gives the reader plenty to think about and chew on.
 Spider-Man: Noir #1 was a solid set-up issue and I expect more action with the next issue.